How to Build a Future-Proof Procurement Strategy in 7 Steps

 What is a procurement strategy?

-Procurement strategies are an organization's plans and methods for acquiring goods and services efficiently and cost-effectively.
+Procurement strategies are plans that organizations use to acquire goods and services both efficiently and cost-effectively.
 Companies use procurement strategies to ensure they partner with trustworthy suppliers, take advantage of pricing benefits, lower their risk profile, and manage the overall procurement process.

 Types of procurement strategies